FAQ

 Do I need to install anything?

-No. The laptops are set up ahead of time so people can get into games quickly without needing to troubleshoot installs, patches, or drivers.
+No. The host has purchased enough licenses for all of the laptops, and the laptops are set up ahead of time so people can get into games quickly without needing to troubleshoot installs, patches, or drivers.
 Set your alias, check your keybinds, and jump in.

 What if I have never played these games before?

-That is completely fine.
 Some people come for nostalgia, and some come to try out classic PC games for the first time.
-Most of these games are easy to jump into and learn as you go.
-Many of the games can be purchased for a few dollars on gog.com.
-Check with the host to ensure the games you are buying are on the schedule.
+Most of these games are easy to jump into and learn as you go, however, limited support will be provided.
+Many of the games can be purchased for a few dollars on gog.com if you want to get some practice in on your own system before the event.

 How are games determined and is there a schedule?

-The host will typically publish a schedule of games 1 week prior to the event.
+The host will typically publish a schedule of games two weeks prior to the event.
 That will also be the point in which you may reserve your seat.

 Is this a competitive event?